Juniors Bryce Foshee and Andrew Rieker practice rocket assembly

 The primary reason Andrew and I founded the FC Rocket Program is to learn by building rockets scientifically.
 If rocket science sounds as exciting to you as it does to us, join us!

-For the previous blog read BLOG: Amateur rocketry reaches for the skies.
+For the previous blog read BLOG: Amateur rocketry reaches for the skies, or read the next blog, BLOG: Amateur rocketry No. 3: Juniors explain basic rocket science.

 Visit our site at fcrocketprogram.wordpress.com for more details and updates.